jasonntruong/GetFit/README.md

 - App developed using Flutter, Dart, Python, and Xcode
 - Dumbbell detection model was trained using Tensorflow Lite
 - Features include: Computer Vision, Object Detection, Notifications

-### Developed for iOS.
-Cannot gurantee it works on Android